+Pensions

-Pensions.
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by the WRS.
+For purposes of measuring the net pension asset, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by the WRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-Other Post-Employment Benefits (OPEB).
-The fiduciary net position of the District's single-employer other post-employment benefit plan and Local Retiree Life Insurance Fund have been determined using the flow of economic resources measurement focus and the accrual basis of accounting.
-This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other post-employment benefits, OPEB expense, and information about the fiduciary net position of the plan and additions to/deductions from the plan's fiduciary net position have been determined on the same basis as they are reported by the plan.
+Other Post-Employment Benefits (OPEB) and Supplemental Pension

+The fiduciary net position of the District's single-employer other post-employment benefit plan, Local Retiree Life Insurance Fund and supplemental pension plan have been determined using the flow of economic resources measurement focus and the accrual basis of accounting.
+This includes for purposes of measuring the net and asset Total OPEB liability, total pension liability, deferred outflows of resources and deferred inflows of resources related to other post-employment benefits and the supplemental pension benefit, OPEB expense and pension expense, and information about the fiduciary net position of the plans and additions to/deductions from the plans' fiduciary net position have been determined on the same basis as they are reported by the plans.
 For this purpose, benefit payments (including refunds) of employee contributions are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.